CEAP Cropland Farmer Surveys

 Farmer participation is voluntary, and the proprietary information gathered is kept in strictest confidence.
 The U.S. Department of Agriculture thanks all participants for their investment of time in cooperation with the farmer survey.
 You have made an important investment in the science of soil and water conservation and in the future of the Nation's conservation effort.

-NRI-CEAP Survey of Farming and Conservation Practices in the Chesapeake Bay Watershed
+2011 NRI-CEAP Re-survey of Farming and Conservation Practices in the Chesapeake Bay Watershed